Phraya Phichai: Military Leadership

-The One with Broken Sword
+The "Broken Sword" Legend

-In the heat of the battle which Thong Di fought with daab song mue (two handed swords) and after many fierce engagements he slipped and used one of his swords to control himself by pointing it into the ground, as he leaned on the sword it broke in half.
-Thong Di used his Thai boxing techniques.
-One dap and one broken one, he led his army to victory forcing the Burmese back across the border.
+During a fierce battle, Thong Di fought with daab song mue (two-handed swords).
+After many engagements, he slipped and used one of his swords to steady himself by pointing it into the ground; as he leaned on it, the blade broke in half.
+Undeterred, he continued to lead his army to victory using one whole sword and one broken one.
+This feat earned him the name Phraya Phichai Dap Hak.